fenago/katacoda-scenarios/azure-functions/azure-functions-manage/steps/5/text.md

 The function app settings values can also be read in your code as environment variables.

 #### Environment variables
 In Functions, app settings, such as service connection strings, are exposed as environment variables during execution.
-You can access these settings by using, System.getenv("AzureWebJobsStorage").
+You can access these settings by using `System.getenv("AzureWebJobsStorage")`.

 The following example gets the application setting, with the key named myAppSetting: